Understanding the EPC Rating Scale

 Frequently Asked Questions

 An EPC rating of C or above (69+ points) is generally considered good.
 This is above the national average and indicates a reasonably energy-efficient home.
+Ratings of A or B are excellent but relatively rare in existing housing stock.

-Yes, research shows a one-band improvement (e.g. D to C) can add 1–3% to a property's value.
-Buyers are increasingly aware of energy costs.
+Yes, research shows that higher EPC ratings can increase property values.
+Studies suggest a one-band improvement (e.g. D to C) can add 1โ€“3% to a property's value.
+Buyers are increasingly aware of energy costs and will pay more for efficient homes.

-Scores are calculated using SAP or RdSAP methodology.
-These consider construction, insulation, heating, hot water, ventilation, lighting, and renewable energy to produce a score from 1 to 100+.
+EPC scores are calculated using the Standard Assessment Procedure (SAP) or Reduced Data SAP (RdSAP).
+These methodologies consider the building's construction, insulation, heating system, hot water, ventilation, lighting, and any renewable energy to produce a score from 1 to 100+.